 - residential development of the land is achievable within 15 years

-Detailed guidance on brownfield land registers was published on 28 July 2017 through National Planning Practice Guidance (NPPG).
-The format of the brownfield land register is set out in the Brownfield Land Registers Data Standard published by the Department for Communities and Local Government (DCLG).
+Detailed guidance on brownfield land registers is included in the National Planning Practice Guidance and the format of the register is prescribed in the Brownfield Land Registers Data Standard published by the DCLG .

 The council has prepared a part 1 brownfield land register, which was approved at the meeting of the Cabinet Member for Housing, Planning and Regeneration on 18 December 2017.
 It includes sites which had full or outline planning permission and resolutions to approve planning permission subject to the signing of a S106 legal agreement and also includes sites that are allocated in the Local Plan Strategy.
 The information in the register has been drawn from the Housing Monitoring Update 2017.

 Cheshire East part 1 brownfield land register